 - Use an old pot and an old wooden spoon or whisk for this project.
 To make this paper mache paste, start out by putting 3 cups of water in a pot and bringing it to a boil.

-- While you are waiting for it to boil, mix the 1 cup of flour and the 1/2 cup of powdered glue resin together.
+- While you are waiting for the water to boil, mix 1 cup of flour and 1/2 cup of powdered glue resin together.
 Slowly stir in 1 cup of very warm water.
-Once it is all blended together, beat this mixture briskly to remove lumps.
+Once it is all blended together, beat the mixture briskly to remove lumps.

-You should be able to store this glue in a covered bowl or jar, in the refrigerator, for a few days.
+- You should be able to store this glue in a covered bowl or jar in the refrigerator for a few days.